Lesson 5: Graphics

 A quick note about new QB64 commands first

-In this lesson commands are going to be introduced that were not native to the BASIC language but instead introduced by QB64.
+In this lesson commands are going to be introduced that were not native to QuickBasic but instead introduced by QB64.
 These new commands enhance the BASIC language to take advantage of today's more powerful computers and features that were not available many years ago.
 Most new commands introduced by QB64 start with an underscore ( _ ) character.
 This was done for compatibility reasons since QB64 was written to allow BASIC source code from the 1970's and later to compile and run.

 One of the new commands you'll learn about is _NEWIMAGE().
 Let's say someone wrote a program back in 1992 and created a variable in their code called NewImage%.
 If QB64 did not precede these new commands with an underscore that variable created way back then would be interpreted as a command in QB64.
 By adding the underscore to new commands old source code has a better than 99% probability of compiling and running just fine in modern versions of QB64.